 Our students are located in some of the most remote locations in the country and without School of the Air, most would not have access to a Western Australian public school.
 KSOTA students are located throughout the 423,517 square kilometres of the Kimberley.
 As represented in our school logo, we have strong ties to the cattle industry; many of our students live on cattle stations.
 Often these students attend air lessons with teachers and complete their school work between activities like assisting with mustering cattle.
 Other students live in remote communities, some as far flung as the Mitchell Plateau.

-An average day for a KSOTA student usually includes attending air lessons with their class, usually 6-8 students for an hour or so and then working with a home tutor or parent to complete further classwork which is then posted or emailed to their teacher for marking.
-Teachers at KSOTA have to be very organised and send out a terms worth of work at a time to ensure it gets to students in time.
+An average day for a KSOTA student usually includes attending air lessons with their class, usually 6-8 students for dedicated Literacy and Numeracy lessons, and then working with a home tutor or parent to complete further classwork which is then posted or emailed to their teacher for marking.

-Our School community gets together 3 times a year on camps.
+Our School community gets together on camps.
 In May our students, parents and home tutors spend four days in Broome together.
 This allows us to provide home tutors and parents with additional training and for teachers to have face-to-face class time with their students.
-In Term 3 we hold a camp for our whole school and in Term 4 our Early childhood students return to Broome while our Year 4 to 7 students attend ‘Muster’ in Perth- a week long camp with students from the other Western Australia Schools of the Air.
-We find often the most valuable part of these camps is the opportunity to socialize and build support networks for our students and families as life can be quite isolated for most of the year.
+In Term 4 our Early childhood students return to Broome while our Year 4 to 6 students attend ‘Muster’ in Perth- a week long camp with students from the other Western Australia Schools of the Air.
+We find often the most valuable part of these camps is the opportunity to socialise and build support networks for our students and families as life can be quite isolated for most of the year.

 Kimberley School of the Air prides itself on being a strong community where the whole family is a part of the school.
 In fact, we have students whose parents themselves attended Kimberley School of the Air as children!